webclinic017/backtrader-finstrat/README.md

         * ATR approach is more sound theoretically and is robust under different universes, as opposed to constant 20%, which was more tuned to the extended universe
         * It is mechanism that backs up the global (monthly) risk management in a robust manner.

-3) Quarterly - if the global market is in a downtrend, don't rebalance and continue holding safe assets.

 ### Positioning